google-deepmind/mujoco/doc/modeling.rst

   model by design, since without it the inverse dynamics are not defined.
 This is discussed in detail in the :ref:`softness and slip<Soft>` clarification.
 This type of slippage can be addressed in two ways.

   a.
-Increase the :ref:`impration<option-impratio>` parameter.
+Increase the :ref:`impratio<option-impratio>` parameter.
 This will reduce (but not entirely prevent) slow
      slippage.
 Note that high impratio values work well only with :ref:`elliptic cones<option-cone>`.
   b.
 Enable the noslip solver by increasing :ref:`noslip_iterations<option-noslip_iterations>` to a positive integer.
      A small number (1, 2 or 3) is usually sufficient.
 The noslip post-processing solver will entirely prevent slip,